ojoilesanmi/blockchain-study/MIT-OCW-CryptoEngineering/primitives.md

 - RSA
 - Elliptic curve signatures.

 You can generate signature schemes from hashes.
-This is called "Lamport Signatures"
+This is called "Lamport Signatures."
+Hash functions are quantum resistant, kind of like black magic.

 # TO DO EXERCISES
 * [ ] Implement Signature in Go and Rust
 * [ ] Implement Hashing in Go and Rust
 * [ ] Pset: Implement a signature system using only hashes.
+Use SHA256 hashing function from std lib.